bbbradsmith/hatariB/README.md

 This project includes [EmuTOS](https://emutos.sourceforge.io/) binaries as built-in available TOS BIOS images, under the GPL v2 license.

-The [miniz](https://github.com/richgel999/miniz) library used for ZIP file decompression is included, under the MIT license.

 ## Authors

 This Libretro core was begun by [Brad Smith](https://github.com/bbbradsmith).